-If applicable, volunteers can attach samples of past work for your review.
+If applicable, Volunteers can attach samples of past work for your review.
 These are especially important for projects involving graphic design, writing, and web development.
-If your volunteer hasn't provided a sample, but you'd like to see one, message us and we can request one for you.
+If your Volunteer hasn't provided a work sample, but you'd like to see one, feel free to message them using the Messages feature!

 4. Bio & Professional Experience

-If the volunteer has worked on other Catchafire projects before, you'll see that indicated at the bottom of the application, as well as any testimonials that other nonprofits have submitted about them.
-While prior Catchafire experience is not a requirement, it's certainly a plus!
+If the Volunteer has worked on Catchafire projects before, you'll see that indicated at the bottom of the application, as well as be able to view any testimonials that fellow nonprofits have submitted about them.
+While you shouldn't consider prior Catchafire experience a necessary requirement, it's certainly a plus!

 Responding to Applications